skip to main content

 Note: By not adhering to these presentation and collection requirements, you risk non-collection of the bin.

 All waste bins must be stored within the confines of private property at all times except the approved collection time.
-Placing waste or a waste storage container in a public place without approval is an offence and can incur an infringement (fines starting at $330).
+Placing waste or a waste storage container in a public place without approval is an offence (fines starting at $330).
 It may also result in waste service cancellation.

 • Broken and stolen bins